ofiwg/libfabric/man/fi_cxi.7.md

     most network page faults.
 Using mlockall() may increase pressure on physical memory.
 Ignored when ODP is disabled.

-*FI_CXI_RDZV_OFFLOAD*
-:   Controls the offload of the rendezvous messaging protocol, defaults to
-    offloaded rendezvous protocol.
-Selecting the eager rendezvous protocol by disabling offload requires that message offload is enabled and will override the setting of *FI_CXI_RX_MATCH_MODE* and disable the fallback to software managed EP mode when hardware resources are low.

 *FI_CXI_RDZV_THRESHOLD*
 :   Message size threshold for rendezvous protocol.